Ricordy/SL-SmartContracts/README.md

 <!-- TOC --><a name="introduction-"></a>
 ## **Introduction 🎬**

-Something Legendary is an investment platform for the purchase, renovation and subsequent sale of classic cars, usingWeb 3.0 tools as a method of financial ease of use and as a gamification element.
+Something Legendary is an investment platform for the purchase, renovation and subsequent sale of classic cars, using Web 3.0 tools as a method of financial ease of use and as a gamification element.

 <!-- TOC --><a name="table-of-content-"></a>
 ## **Table of content 📖**